Leveraging the collective power of the tech sector as a force for civic action in San Francisco.

 sf.citi Stands In Support of Ellis Act Reform to Protect Long-Term San Francisco Tenants

-On Monday, sf.citi chairman Ron Conway stood with Mayor Ed Lee, State Senator Mark Leno and other local officials, tenant advocates, labor groups and business to announce support for new legislation to reform Ellis Act law in protection of tenants rights in San Francisco.
+sf.citi stands with Mayor Ed Lee, CA Senator Mark Leno, tenants advocates, labor groups and business to support new legislation that reforms Ellis Act law in protection of tenants rights in San Francisco.
 Senate Bill 1439 amends the state Ellis Act to authorize the City & County to prohibit property owners from invoking the Act to evict tenants for five years after property acquisition, and ensure landlords can only enact Ellis Act rights once.
-We applaud the leadership of Mayor Lee and Senator Leno in working to close this loophole that enabled the buying of rent-controlled buildings in San Francisco for immediate eviction, protecting long-term City tenants. sf.citi will actively support this reform effort as legislation moves through the process.
-Read more in BeyondChron: SF's Tech Industry Joins Campaign for Ellis Act Reform.
+We applaud the leadership of Mayor Lee and Senator Leno in working to close this loophole. sf.citi will actively support this reform effort as legislation moves through the state capitol.
+Read more in BeyondChron: Tenants-Tech-Labor Coalition Wins 6-4 Senate Committee Vote on Ellis Reform

 sf.citi member companies created 4,700 new jobs in 2012 and will create many more in 2013 by partnering member companies with local schools and nonprofit organizations to establish a job creation pipeline to empower San Franciscans with the tools they need to compete for tech sector jobs.

 sf.girls is an initiative created by San Francisco Citizens Initiative for Technology and Innovation (sf.citi) to empower and inspire middle school girls to pursue an education and career in technology and leadership.

 Designing internships for youth access to real world job training, sf.citi donated $50,000 in grants to fund stipends for forty San Francisco public high school students as interns at over twenty-five San Francisco-based, innovative technology companies.